nigelperks/BasicAssembler/README.md

-      -A              -- print data after program image (default) -a              -- do not print data after program image -I              -- dump program image as well as EXE header (default) -i              -- do not dump program image
+      -A              -- print data after program image (default) -a              -- do not print data after program image -M              -- dump program image as well as EXE header (default) -m              -- do not dump program image
       -X              -- extract program image to raw binary (BIN) and COM files -x              -- do not extract program image to files (default)

     exetool -c a.exe b.exe    -- compare two EXE files

+    exetool -i a.exe  -- interactive dump and disassembly (? for help)

 ## 4. Language supported